 Header Description Status Indicates the severity level of the error (if any) encountered by the component.
-Red - encountered a high level severity error.
-Orange - encountered a medium level severity error.
-Yellow - encountered a low level severity error.
-Green - no error was encountered. configured to experience downtime in the current time frame.
-Errors for this component are ignored.
 Node Name of the node.
 Server Name of the server on which the FocalPoint or Agent is running.
 Agent Name of the FocalPoint or Agent.
 Description A short description of the current status for the selected FocalPoint or Agent.
 Criticality Displays the related instance(s) criticality setting.